 The elder’s cap was no Stetson, and covered what seemed more curly ginger.
 Hard to tell—the sun was starting to set, turning everything the colour of a fox’s back.

 “You.
 Live here.”
-The old man eyed Jana, then the ancient, tumble-down stone motte to which Jana was, obviously and by his lights, too close.
+The old man eyed Jo, then the ancient, tumble-down stone motte to which Jo was, obviously and by his lights, too close.
 Neither did he lower his stave.

-Neither was Jana in Ireland, but the borderlands of Scotland, exploring the twenty-acre horse farm her father’s brother had inexplicably bequeathed her.
+Neither was Jo in Ireland, but the borderlands of Scotland, exploring the twenty-acre horse farm her father’s brother had inexplicably bequeathed her.

 “Yep.
 We drove straight from Edinburgh yesterday.
 Got lost twice even with the sat-nav.
 Country roads are the same all over, huh?”
 She kept her voice quiet, soothing the old man akin to one of the horses waiting in the stables and paddocks uphill.
 Conditioning was hard to shake—but perhaps this shouldn’t be shaken.
 Elders were oft contrary and opinionated as hell, but the life they’d lived deserved respect.